TeamHG-Memex/agnostic/docs/design.rst

 Each migration has been named by taking its path (relative to the ``migrations`` directory) and removing the ``.sql`` suffix.
 Files without a ``.sql`` suffix are ignored.
-The names are sorted (case insensitive) so that they will always be applied in a deterministic order.
+The names are sorted (case sensitive) so that they will always be applied in a deterministic order.

 .. danger::